 Our M.S. in Computational Biology is designed to give students expertise in the quantitative methods underlying modern biomedical science.
 The program is an in-depth response to the ever-growing need for computational methods and mathematical models are necessary to process, analyze, and interpret the vast amounts of biological data generated by high-throughput techniques.
 Computer simulations are required to understand and predict the dynamics of complex biological systems.
 Precision medicine, with therapies for cancer and other diseases, and drug development rely increasingly on quantitative genomics, bioinformatics, and systems biology.

-The M.S. in Computational Biology (CB-MS) presents a unique training program, providing students theoretical understanding and practical training in state-of-the-art applications of computational approaches in biology and medicine.
+The M.S. in Computational Biology (MS-CB) presents a unique training program, providing students theoretical understanding and practical training in state-of-the-art applications of computational approaches in biology and medicine.
 Our faculty from Weill Cornell Medicine, Sloan-Kettering Institute, and Cornell Tech are world-class leaders in computational biology research and applications.

 Upon graduation, with extensive training and field-specific, curricular workshops in career development, students will be prepared to launch professional careers at the forefront of data analytics, bioinformatics, and computer modeling, for example in the pharmaceutical and biotech industries.
 Likewise, for those interested in PhD studies in computational biology, this degree will strengthen their preparation and competitiveness.

 Our curriculum is highly interdisciplinary and includes training in cutting-edge bioinformatics, statistics, machine learning, computation and simulation, quantitative biology, and genomics.
 The training emphasizes hands-on computer labs and practical skills to prepare students for careers beyond the classroom.